Rådhusstræde 1: 20th century

 The building was only home to a total of eight people at the time of the 1906 census.
 Thea Linnemann, widow of former Bank of Denmark manager Stephan Linnemann, resided on the first floor with a female cook and a maid.
 Hans Hansen, a courier working for the Bank of Denmark, was also residing on the first floor as a lodger.
 Sophie Marie Linnemann, widow of Peter Linnemann, resided on the second floor with a maid.
-Johan Carl Frederik Schuricker, a courier for Skjold, resided with his wife on the four floor.
+Johan Carl Frederik Schuricker, a courier for Skjold, resided with his wife on the fourth floor.

 James F. Grøn & Co., a wholesale firm founded on 20 July 1898 by James P. Grøn (died 1920), was later based in the building.
 The company was continued by C. A. E. Herschend (born 1888) after the founder's death in 1920, initially alone, but in partnership with P. L. Jensen (born 1899) from 1925.
 The firm was based in the building until at least 1950.

 Illustrator Herluf Jensenius (1888–1966) and his wife Ellen (née Petersen, 1886–1976) resided in the garret of Rådhusstræde 1 from 1934 and for the rest of their lives.

 The building was owned by Supreme Court attorney Hans Lauritzen in the 1960s.
 He lived on one of the upper floors and ran his law firm from the first floor.
 The ground floor was a post office.
 Posthusteatret, a combined theatre and art cinema, opened in the basement in 1973.

 On 1 April 1980, the property was converted into condominiums and was from then on jointly owned by the owners via Ejf Rådhusstr 1-Brolæggerstr 13.
 It was dissolved on 31 December 2008.